petterh/textedit/docs/Chapter-20-Setup-and-Down-Again.md

 * Start TextEdit with the /setup switch
 * Rename the executable to setup.exe or install.exe

-Installation leaves traces in the registry, under the key **{"HKEY_LOCAL_MACHINE\Software\Andersen Consulting\TextEdit\InstallPath"}**.
+Installation leaves traces in the registry, under the key **`HKEY_LOCAL_MACHINE\Software\Andersen Consulting\TextEdit\InstallPath`**.
 TextEdit checks this registry key each time it starts.
 If nothing is there, it runs setup.
 If something is there, and TextEdit was started without arguments, it compares version numbers.
 If the running instance is newer than the installed instance, TextEdit asks the user whether an upgrade is in order.
 This is all handled by the isSetup function in init.cpp.

 To start setup automatically on insertion of a CD, create a file named autorun.inf on the CD, with the following contents: